olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 * Second admissions of patients
     * Simplifies analysis which assumes independent observations
     * We avoid taking into account that ICU stays are highly correlated
-* Length of stay less than 2 days
+* Length of stay less than 1 day
     * Helps remove false positives that were placed in ICU for precautionary purposes

 ### 3.2 Data cleaning